llvm/llvm-project/llvm/docs/LangRef.rst

     startup time if the function is not called during program startup.
 ``noprofile``
+    This function attribute prevents instrumentation based profiling, used for coverage or profile based optimization, from being added to a function.
+It also blocks inlining if the caller and callee have different values of this attribute.
+``skipprofile``
-    This function attribute prevents instrumentation based profiling, used for coverage or profile based optimization, from being added to a function, even when inlined.
+    This function attribute prevents instrumentation based profiling, used for coverage or profile based optimization, from being added to a function.
+This attribute does not restrict inlining, so instrumented instruction could end up in this function.
 ``noredzone``
     This attribute indicates that the code generator should not use a red zone, even if the target-specific ABI normally permits it.